qalipsis/qalipsis-plugin-cassandra/README.md

 ## Introduction

-This repository contains the API modules of QALIPSIS, an enterprise-grade load and performance-testing tool especially designed for distributed systems.
+This repository contains the Apache Cassandra plugin of QALIPSIS, an enterprise-grade load and performance-testing tool especially designed for distributed systems.
 It is a step above other load test applications that merely evaluate your system internally.

 * QALIPSIS is developer-centric with a low learning curve that makes it easy to use and extremely efficient.
 * QALIPSIS is developed in Kotlin to gain the benefits of the Java ecosystem and provide seamless system performance.
-* The basic out-of-the box QALIPSIS tool is completely free of charge.
-Commercial-licensed-based plugins, the cloud-based application, and other premium extensions are not included in the basic out-of-the box QALIPSIS tool.
 * QALIPSIS is designed to test the performance of distributed and monolithic systems.
 * QALIPSIS collects data from operating systems, databases, and monitoring tools.
 * QALIPSIS cross-checks system metrics and performs data verification to ensure that the test systems is performing as